3 Fundamental Questions That Set the Table for a Smart Menu Refresh

 3. Where Should My Menu Innovation Begin?

 It’s always worth reaching out to the fanbase on the front end, asking customers what they would want, before investing in new menu development—a move that inspired McDonald’s to finally serve breakfast all day.

 This often means learning something invaluable about the brand on a higher level by understanding how it’s perceived in the eyes of the market—which is really all that matters, because your brand lives in your customers’ mind, not yours.

 With or without this research, consider the levels of complexity.

-Menu innovation can be , or it can involve bringing a new kitchen procedure online.
+Menu innovation can be as simple as introducing a new ingredient, ala the hot sriracha craze, or it can involve bringing a new kitchen procedure online.
 Or, it can even be as “innovative” as introducing a new daypart.